davidjpfeiffer/chat-application/README.md

 - Supports multiple clients on a single server
 - Clean and simple graphical user interface
 - Gracefully handles error events like unexpected server shutdown

+### Version 1.0

+The first version of this project has been released.
+You can download the executables for this project [here](https://github.com/davidjpfeiffer/chat-application/releases) or download the source code and build the project in Visual Studio to obtain the executables from the `bin` directory.
+Simply run the executable to start the application (no command-line parameters are required).